Molly Ephraim

 Molly Ephraim (born May 22, 1986) is an American actress who has appeared in films, television, and Broadway, Off-Broadway, and regional theater productions.
-She is best known for her role as Mandy Baxter on the ABC sitcom Last Man Standing during its original run (2011–2017).
+She is best known for her role as Mandy Baxter on the ABC/Fox sitcom Last Man Standing during its original run (2011–2017) before its move to Fox after its sixth season.
 Ephraim has also appeared on a number of other TV series, including Brockmire (2017), Halt and Catch Fire (2017), and Casual (2018).
 Ephraim portrayed Irene Kelly in the Hugh Jackman movie The Front Runner (2018), her second collaboration with her Last Man Standing co-star Kaitlyn Dever.
 She also appeared on HBO's Perry Mason as Della Street’s lover Hazel Prystock.
-She plays Maybelle Fox on the Amazon series A League of Their Own.
+She played Maybelle Fox on the Amazon series A League of Their Own.

 Early life

-Ephraim was born in Philadelphia, Pennsylvania, and was raised Jewish.
+Ephraim was born in Philadelphia, Pennsylvania.
+She is Jewish.
 She grew up in Bucks County, Pennsylvania.
 Ephraim performed in shows at the Bucks County Playhouse, and in professional productions at the Prince Music Theater and at the Arden Theatre Company in Philadelphia.

 In 2008, Ephraim graduated from Princeton University with a B.A. in Religious Studies, after going to Central Bucks East High School.
 At Princeton she was a member of the Triangle Club and performed in and choreographed various shows for Princeton University Players and Theatre Intime.